prak-272/Problem-Solving/homework/Searching-I/Readme.md

-this is the solutiion for searching-I
+It has the solution for Searching -I homework